mongodb/mongo-rust-driver/README.md

 ### Requirements
 - Rust 1.57+ (See the [MSRV policy](#minimum-supported-rust-version-msrv-policy) for more information)
 - MongoDB 3.6+

+#### Supported Platforms

+The driver tests against Linux, MacOS, and Windows in CI.

 ### Importing
 The driver is available on [crates.io](https://crates.io/crates/mongodb).
 To use the driver in your application, simply add it to your project's `Cargo.toml`.